 MTSI is a new and exciting proprietary technical indicator.
+It is combined with convolutional and recurrent neural network technology to arrive at price prediction.
 To our knowledge, this on-line price bargain hunting device is not available by any other providers.
 It is our belief that this site will become an essential tool when purchasing items via the internet and will enable clients to find good value products and save money.

 Product prices move in a series of peaks and troughs.
 The direction of these picks and troughs define the trend of the price.
 Upward trends have rising peaks and troughs.
 Downward trends have falling peaks and troughs.
 A trend has three directions, upward, when demand outweighs supply, downward, when supply outweighs demand, or sideways when demand and supply are in equilibrium, John J. Murphy.

 MTSI anticipates, to a degree, the trading behavior and captures the subsequent price action of two of the most popular quant strategies, namely, directional and contrarian:

 - The directional is, perhaps, the most widespread strategy.
 These models go with the trend in prices.
 They find bargains if prices carry on moving in the same direction.